 Will this investment be eating up a big portion of the total?

-Budget is a big part of planning, maybe you need an NDA which adds more to that cost, what packages are offered, and were they referred to you by a friend or planner?
+Budgeting is a big part of planning.
+Maybe you need an NDA that adds more to that cost.
+What packages are offered, and were they referred to you by a friend or planner?

 Do they have a full wedding gallery or a printed album for the venue you chose or something similar?